BSFishy/boa/notes.md

    shouldn't be any obvious or niche footguns or exceptions to the rules of the language.

+the main idea of this approach is to keep control in the hands of the users of the language. instead of building features into the language or the compiler, features should be deferred to userland as much as possible. for example, struct packing _could_ be a compiler feature, but it would be **much** more powerful to have it implemented in userland as that would enable users to build their own packing algorithms or even build out other struct re-ordering systems.

+by doing this, the language and the compiler should never get in the way of the user. the user should always have the option of just writing code to do what they want to do. this will be of additional benefit to the compiler engineers and language designers, because it will force the language to be simple and, as a consequence, the compiler as well.

 ## postfix/paths

 in boa, paths are separated with `#`. since they aren't separated by `.`,